discord-net/Discord.Net/docs/guides/int_framework/intro.md

 - `sbyte`, `byte`
 - `int16`, `int32`, `int64`
 - `uint16`, `uint32`, `uint64`
-- `enum` (Values are registered as multiple choice options and are enforced by Discord.
-Use the `[Hide]` attribute on enum values to prevent them from getting registered.)
+- `enum`
 - `DateTime`
 - `TimeSpan`

+> [!NOTE]
+> Enum values are registered as multiple choice options and are enforced by Discord.
+Use the `[Hide]` attribute on enum values to prevent them from getting registered.

 ---

-**You can use more specialized implementations of [IChannel] to restrict the allowed channel types for a channel type option.*
+**You can use more specialized implementations of [IChannel] to restrict the allowed channel types for a channel type option.**

 | interface           | Channel Type                  |
 |---------------------|-------------------------------|
 | `IStageChannel`     | Stage Channels                |